sycamore-st/green-page/index.md

 ---

 ## About Me
-Economic Analyst (Data Science & Modelling) with over 2 years of experience in developing predictive models and analyzing complex datasets.
+Data Scientist with over 2 years of experience in developing predictive models and analyzing complex datasets.
 I hold a Master’s degree in Applied Economics from the National University of Singapore (NUS), and I specialize in statistical modeling and machine learning.
 My background enables me to transform raw data into actionable insights, supporting strategic decision-making and driving business growth.

+{% include_relative _includes/publications.md %}

 ## Working Experience